 Every story has some form of action taking place.
 If there is no action, then there is no story.
 And in that action, the main character faces a dilemma.
 It can be a struggle they need to overcome or a choice that needs to be made.
 Whatever it is, the dilemma will create tension in the story.
 This tension can range from deep and philosophical to shallow and humorous.
 Either way, the situation must be resolved for the story to end satisfactorily for the audience.
-This is no different than watching a murder mystery movie and feeling cheated when the movie ends and they never told you what happened to the bloody knife in the kitchen!
+Your audience wants all the loose ends tied up.
+They want to see resolution.
+This is no different than watching a murder mystery movie and feeling cheated when the movie ends and they never told you who did it!
 Bring resolution to your story to generate a healthy response from your audience.
 The resolution provides the audience with the tension relief and a moral that can be applied to their learning.